 Here are 7 tips to make weeding that little bit easier.

 Learn your veg seedlings from your weeds!

-When veg plants and weeds are at seedling stage, it can be difficult to tell which is which (my lovely wife made this mistake when weeding carrots – angry, of course I wasn’t… honest).
+When veg plants and weeds are at the seedling stage, it can be difficult to tell which is which (my lovely wife made this mistake when weeding carrots – angry, of course, I wasn’t… honest).